 The water will then flow through silica sand, which helps decrease the acidity of the water.
-The fourth stage the water goes through is zeolite granules, which are another way to stop bacteria, and also removes lead, mercury, detergents, chemicals, and other contaminants.
+The fourth stage the water goes through is zeolite granules, which are another way to stop bacteria and remove lead, mercury, detergents, chemicals, and other contaminants.

 Step five is a mineral infusion, which adds healthy minerals, such as calcium, back into the water.
 The final step is for the water to flow through a bioceramic brae before it is ready to drink.

 Using the Filter

-This is a gravity-fed system, so once you fill the reservoir at the top of the system, the weight of the water will push itself through the filter, acting as its own power throughout the filtration process.
+This is a gravity-fed system, so once you fill the reservoir at the top of the system, the water’s weight will push itself through the filter, acting as its own power throughout the filtration process.

 I like that you can fill it up and leave it to filter and that it has a higher capacity than a filtering pitcher does.
 There is minimal assembly needed, and it does not require any form of power source.
 The filter itself should be replaced annually to be most effective.

 What To Look For When Buying A Fluoride Water Filter

-When looking for a water filtration system, there is an overwhelming number of factors that could play into which system you buy.
+When looking for a water filtration system, many factors could play into which system you buy.
 Even the most basic systems can cost quite a bit of money, so there can be a lot riding on making the right choice.

 Luckily, there are a lot of ways to narrow down your fluoride water filtration needs.
 Here are some tips and guidelines to help you determine which type of filter is best for you.

 Know Your Water

-Before you can even really begin the process of researching and purchasing a water filter, you need to know your water.
+Before you can even really begin researching and purchasing a water filter, you need to know your water.
 There are several ways to find information.

-If your municipality provides your water, you can find information online or by calling the public works department.
+If your municipality provides your water, you can find information online or call the public works department.
 This can give you a good idea of what is added to your water.
 Fluorine is a ubiquitous additive in water.